Costs of Freedom

 Celebrity news, no…

-Sports, the World Series, looks to be a no brainer.
+Sports, the World Series, is a no-brainer.

-Children being killed.
+Children are being killed.

 Parents in terror.

-Legislators playing games with the Constitution.
+Legislators are playing games with the Constitution.

 Tyrants and their disciples thumb their noses at justice.